herreriasjose/hibernate-legacy-databases-guide/README.md

 Wrapping Up
 -----------

-To sum up, from my experience, Hibernate works great for projects that are very CRUD oriented.
+To sum up, "JPA and Hibernate were never meant to substitute SQL5, and native queries are unavoidable in any non-trivial enterprise application" (Mihalcea, 2020).
+Hibernate works great for projects that are very CRUD oriented.
 But for projects that contain legacy databases, complex queries and functionality within them, I would suggest combining it with simple SQL queries before going deeper into the myriad of options that Hibernate offers.